black vat with jalebi cooking over outdoor stove in Old Delhi

 1. Starting/Meeting Point at Chawri Bazar Metro Station

 I recommend using the Delhi metro to get to Chawri Bazar.
-It is a very busy area and traffic is usually a nightmare.
+It’s a chaotic area, and traffic is usually a nightmare.
 The Delhi metro is one of the best metro systems in the world.
 Here is my guide on how to use the Delhi metro.

 2. Ashok Chaat Corner